holoviz/panel/doc/how_to/index.md

 Discover different ways of linking parameters in Python and Javascript.
 :::

-:::{grid-item-card} {octicon}`rows;2.5em;sd-mr-1` Specify Components
+:::{grid-item-card} {octicon}`codespaces;2.5em;sd-mr-1` Declare UIs with parameters
-:link: components/index
+:link: param/index
 :link-type: doc

-Discover how to construct, access, set, and arrange visible components
+Discover how to use Parameters with Panel to automatically generate UIs without writing GUI code.
 :::

 ::::